tj/n/README.md

 - `argon`, `boron`, `carbon`: codenames for LTS release streams

-These node support aliases may be used, although for now simply resolve to the latest matching version:
+These node support aliases may be used, although simply simply resolve to the latest matching version:

 - `active`, `lts_active`, `lts_latest`, `lts`, `current`, `supported`

-The last form is for specifying [other releases](https://nodejs.org/download) available using the name of the remote download folder optionally followed by the complete or incomplete version.
+The last version form is for specifying [other releases](https://nodejs.org/download) available using the name of the remote download folder optionally followed by the complete or incomplete version.

 - `chakracore-release/latest`
 - `nightly`